On blow-up trees for the harmonic map heat flow from $B^2$ to $S^2$: Introduction

 Our main contribution to the theory is the extension of the single bubble result from \cite{VANDERHOUT2003} for $k$-equivariant boundary data $v_0(x,t)$ from $k = 1$ to $k \geq 1$.
 The novelty relies on the proof of Lemma \ref{lemma:geometry of h_1 < h < h_2}, which is stated in \cite{VANDERHOUT2003} without proof and is actually non-trivial.
 This lemma studies the topology of level sets $h_1 < h < h_2$ for solutions $h, h_i$ of (\ref{heat map formulation for h(r,t)}) and shows that these level sets can be connected to the parabolic boundary of the square.
 The main difficulty follows from the fact that the boundary of a connected component $\Gamma$ of such a level set is not necessarily connected and both $h = h_1$ or $h = h_2$ could happen.
 To circumvent this problem, we rely on the notion of accessible boundary points from \cite{newman1964elements}, which are dense in the boundary.
 Even though the boundary is not connected, most boundary points can be reached from inside the domain.
 Hence, they can be connected together through some path inside the domain and this is the key element used to prove Lemma \ref{lemma:geometry of h_1 < h < h_2}.

-We also extend the global existence result from \cite{ChangDing2011} from $k = 1$ with a time-independent boundary data $v_0(x,t) = v_0(x)$ to $k \geq 1$ with a more general time-dependent boundary data $v_0(x,t)$ (Proposition \ref{prop:criterion for global solution}).
+We also extend the global existence result from Chang and Ding (\cite{ChangDing2011}) from $k = 1$ with a time-independent boundary data $v_0(x,t) = v_0(x)$ to $k \geq 1$ with a more general time-dependent boundary data $v_0(x,t)$ (Proposition \ref{prop:criterion for global solution}).
 We also show the existence of a solution which blows-up at infinity for any $k \geq 1$ (Proposition \ref{prop:blow up infinity global solution}), as a generalization of the result of \cite{ChangDing2011} from $k = 1$ to $k \geq 1$.
-The paper from \cite{VANDERHOUT2003} relies on these results without proving them in the new context of a time-dependent boundary data.
+The rigidity theorem from Van der Hout for $k = 1$ (\cite{VANDERHOUT2003}) relies on these results from Chang and Ding (\cite{ChangDing2011}), but they were not shown to be true in the new context of a time-dependent boundary data.
 Hence, we fill the gap and show that they remain true in our setting.